BurnySc2/obfuscate-python-sc2/README.md

 ## Issues

+- Does not work with the class `__slots__` magic method

+- Does not work with f strings

+- All bot files need to be in the same folder (there have to be no sub folders in "mybot" folder)

-- There may be some enums not being taken care of.
+- There may be some enums of the python-sc2 library not being taken care of.